scala4fun/leetcode/README.md

-# leecode
+# leetcode
-leecode for scala
+leetcode for scala